 Enlist their help in encouraging you.
 Chores and the division of responsibilities in a home is a significant source of tension between spouses.

 Carefully share with your spouse that this is not the issue with which you want help.
 Share with them the invisibility of your job and that simply acknowledging all the ways that you serve your family – can be a balm to your soul.

 In our home, we talk about chores as the way that we serve one another in our family.
 These acts of service are required of all the members big and small.

 Sons and daughters are both trained in all of the tasks so that they can meet whatever challenges they will encounter in life.
 We are all more than the maid; we are servants to one another.

 As the stay at home mom, I am not the maid but the delegator in chief of our family team.
 This shift in mindset makes all the difference in overcoming feeling like just the maid and to feel appreciated as a mom.

 When I am feeling overwhelmed and frustrated, it is likely because I have taken it all on and have not followed my own advice.

 Training them to serve their family through chores and other acts of service is a godly gift.
-You are more than a maid if you will choose to change how you live out your motherhood.
+You are not stuck being an unappreciated mom if you will choose to change how you live out your motherhood.

 The voice behind FaithfulMotherhood.com is Jyn.
 She is a veteran homeschool mom of three.
 More than just a pastor’s wife, she holds a Master of Divinity degree and has served in church leadership for over 20 years.
 Her passion is equipping parents to live out their calling as the number one faith influencer for their children.
 She longs to see moms empowered by God’s Word and transferring that love to their children through daily Bible study and family devotions.